FHSU-AustinHoward/miniproject3AustinHoward/README.md

 ```

 ### Step 3: Executing the program
+You can now initiate the developmental server for Liftr.

 In a terminal window, please type the following:
 ```
 flask --app liftr run